| Mounting evidence of US

 accused by Sudan of running rebel training camps in Eritrea, and also of

+being involved with the rebels in Darfur.
 The Eritrean opposition has recently accused the Eritrean government of

 giving the Darfur rebels military training in Eritrea.
 The SLA and JEM